 VIZIO offers three lines of smart TVs with Quantum Color, which are all 4K.

-P-Series Quantum X TVs are VIZIO’s most advanced models and are available in 65 and 75-inch diagonal sizes.
+P-Series Quantum X TVs is VIZIO’s most advanced models and are available in 65 and 75-inch diagonal sizes.
 In addition to brighter images (up to 3000 nits) and offering up to 480 local dimming zones to maintain deep black levels and maximum contrast, these quantum dot LED-backlit LCD TVs offer 165% greater color than standard UHD models* with up to 84% coverage of the Rec2020 UHD color standard.

 P-Series Quantum TVs are also available in 65 and 75-inch diagonal sizes.
 These VIZIO quantum dot LED-backlit TVs are up to 4 times brighter (up to 1200 nits), with 115% more color than standard UHD TVs, and offer up to 240 local dimming zones.